Provable Guarantees for Nonlinear Feature Learning in Three-Layer Neural Networks: Introduction

-\paragraph{Feature Learning.} Recent work has studied the provable feature learning capabilities of two-layer neural networks. \citep{bai2020, abbe2022mergedstaircase, abbe2023leap, ba2022onestep, bruna2022singleindex, barak2022hiddenprogress} show that for isotropic data distributions, two-layer networks learn linear features of the data, and thus efficiently learn functions of low-dimensional projections of the input (i.e of the form $f^*(x) = g(Ux)$ for $U \in \mathbb{R}^{r \times d}$).
-These include low-rank polynomials \citep{damian2022representations, abbe2023leap} and single-index models \citep{ba2022onestep,bruna2022singleindex} for Gaussian covariates, as well as sparse boolean functions \citep{abbe2022mergedstaircase} such as the $k$-sparse parity problem \citep{barak2022hiddenprogress} for covariates uniform on the hypercube.
+\paragraph{Feature Learning.} Recent work has studied the provable feature learning capabilities of two-layer neural networks. \citep{bai2020, abbe2022mergedstaircase, abbe2023leap, ba2022onestep, bruna2022singleindex, barak2022hiddenprogress} show that for isotropic data distributions, two-layer networks learn linear features of the data, and thus efficiently learn functions of low-dimensional projections of the input (i.e targets of the form $f^*(x) = g(Ux)$ for $U \in \mathbb{R}^{r \times d}$).
+Here, $x\mapsto Ux$ is the ``linear feature.''
+Such target functions include low-rank polynomials \citep{damian2022representations, abbe2023leap} and single-index models \citep{ba2022onestep,bruna2022singleindex} for Gaussian covariates, as well as sparse boolean functions \citep{abbe2022mergedstaircase} such as the $k$-sparse parity problem \citep{barak2022hiddenprogress} for covariates uniform on the hypercube. \citep{radhakrishnan2022mechanism} draws connections from the mechanisms in these works to feature learning in standard image classification settings.
 The above approaches rely on layerwise training procedures, and our \Cref{alg:two} is an adaptation of the algorithm in \citep{damian2022representations}.

 Another approach uses the quadratic Taylor expansion of the network to learn classes of polynomials \citep{bai2020, nichani2022qntk} This approach can be extended to three-layer networks. \citep{chen2020} replace the outermost layer with its quadratic approximation, and by viewing $z^p$ as the hierarchical function $(z^{p/2})^2$ show that their three-layer network can learn low rank, degree $p$ polynomials in $d^{p/2}$ samples. \citep{zhu2019b} similarly uses a quadratic approximation to improperly learn a class of three-layer networks via sign-randomized GD.
 An instantiation of their upper bound to the target $g^*(x^TAx)$ for degree $p$ polynomial $g^*$ yields a sample complexity of $d^{p + 1}$.
 However, \citep{chen2020,zhu2019b} are proved via opaque landscape analyses, do not concretely identify the learned features, and rely on nonstandard algorithmic modifications.
 Our \Cref{thm:single_feature_informal} directly identifies the learned features, and when applied to the quadratic feature setting in \Cref{sec:quad_features_theorem} obtains an improved sample complexity guarantee independent of the degree of $g^*$.